 Finding money to save

 The first step to setting money aside towards a goal is actually having the money.
-We tend to think our savings is money we’ll earn in addition to the money we currently have.
+We tend to think our savings will come from money we’ll earn in addition to the money we currently have.
 We like to kick the can down the road to our next gift, raise or new job.

 The great news is you already have the money you’re going to save.
 The bad news is you have to go find it.
 When we live to our last cent, it seems like the things we spend our money on are things we can’t live without.
 However, most of us have some money we spend on things we don’t need.
 Start with things that provide immediate gratification like takeaways and cold drinks.